ryong5688/WhisperX-easy-subtitle/README.md

 1. Create a `.env` file in the root directory:

-2. Add your Hugging Face Token (Required for Diarization):
+2. Add your HuggingFace Token (Required for Speaker Diarization):
     ```env
     HF_TOKEN=hf_xxxxxxxxxxxxxxxxxxxxxxxxxxxx